r-kan/Quant-in-R/README.md

 [1] "(11) 個股：2408, ＳＨＹ：NA"
 ```

+Based on the computed SHY value, we can form a strategy that selects stocks with better SHY, for example, buy a bunch of stocks with better SHY value periodically, just as the way as ETF (Exchange Traded Funds) does.

 # How good (or bad) is SHY?
 Would you like to believe a strategy is good when someone throws it to you and claims that it is?
 I hope not.
 Here, `PerformanceAnalytics`, a powerful module in finance evaluation in R is adopted, to express the quality of SHY: